-Testicular torsion is caused by the twisting of the testis and spermatic cord within the scrotum, with resulting in occlusion of venous return and and edema.
-If the It torsion persists, it can result in arterial occlusion and ischemia.
-Ischemia eventually leads to infarction and, resulting in decreased fertility due to loss of the testicle.
-Treatment of testicular torsion is a true urologic emergency, thus diagnosis and management and should not be delayed.
+Testicular torsion is a result of the twisting of the testis and spermatic cord within the scrotum, with resultant occlusion of venous return and edema.
+If the torsion persists, it can lead to arterial occlusion and ischemia.
+Ischemia eventually leads to infarction and can result in decreased fertility due to loss of the testicle.
+Treatment of testicular torsion is a true urologic emergency, so diagnosis and management and should not be delayed.

 Normally the testicle is anchored within the scrotum by the tunica vaginalis, which surrounds the testicle and attaches posteriorly to the scrotal wall and epididymis.
 The tunica vaginalis consists of a visceral and parietal layer with an interposed potential space.
 This potential space allows the testicle to rotate about the spermatic cord within the tunica vaginalis if a firm posterior scrotal attachment is lacking.
 When the tunica vaginalis attaches higher up on the spermatic cord, the testicle can move and twist within the scrotum (“bell-clapper” deformity).
 This places the testicle and spermatic cord at risk for torsion.

 The appendix testes are embryonic remnants that have no known function and are located on the upper pole of the testicle.
-The appendix testes are prone to torsion as well, and the similar symptoms can be confused with torsion of the testicle.
+The appendix testes are prone to torsion as well, and present with symptoms that can mimic torsion of the testicle.

 Initial Actions and Primary Survey

 - Perform a focused history and physical examination

 - Order or perform an ultrasound with Doppler flow to assess for the presence or absence of vascular flow if the diagnosis is unclear.

 - Consult urology early if torsion is suspected.

 - Renal colic